 Hipstamatic and Instagram are deceptively similar again.
 Both allow you to take photos and put on cool filters.
 But here’s the difference.
 Users ‘hired’ Hipstamatic to make interesting photos easily.
-As a result, Hipstamatic based it’s revenue model around allowing users to use these filters by charging for the app and for premium filters.
+As a result, Hipstamatic based its revenue model around allowing users to use these filters by charging for the app and premium filters.
 On the other hand, users ‘hired’ Instagram to share such photos with their friends and engage them in conversations.
 The features were similar (take photos, apply filters) but the value to users was completely different as in the case with Flickr and FB Photos.
-However, the core value provided by Instagram was not the filters, it was the network and community for sharing pictures.
-In fact, one of the most popular hashtags on Instagram was #hipstamatic, indicating that while the pictures were taken using hipstamatic, they were being shared on Instagram.
+However, the core value provided by Instagram was not the filters; it was the network and community for sharing pictures.
+In fact, one of the most popular hashtags on Instagram was #hipstamatic, indicating that while the pictures were taken using Hipstamatic, they were being shared on Instagram.
 Hipstamatic started earlier but ended up in a game where it would repeatedly launch features to do what users used Instagram to do and despite being the first-mover, ended up looking like a me-too.

 The flip-side: YouTube vs. Vimeo

-A great counter-example of a product that didn’t try to copy and paste features form competition and continued to carve its own unique value proposition is Vimeo.
+A great counter-example of a product that didn’t try to copy and paste features from competition and continued to carve its own unique value proposition is Vimeo.
 In it’s initial days, YouTube’s hosting and bandwidth infrastructure coupled with its flash-based in-browser embeddable player formed a compelling value proposition for content creators.
 As YouTube gained traction among content creators, the focus of the platform moved from improving video hosting infrastructure (as a value proposition to creators) to improving match-making of videos with consumers (focusing on video search, and a video feed).
-Vimeo decided, instead, to focus its platform on the content creators and provide them with superior video infrastructure (HD player, a netter embeddable player for bloggers).
+Vimeo decided, instead, to focus its platform on the content creators and provide them with superior video infrastructure (HD player, a better embeddable player for bloggers).
 This has helped Vimeo steadily gain popularity as a video-hosting infrastructure despite the YouTube’s dominance as a video network.

 All these examples clearly show how startups that seem to be building similar services with similar features and functionalities actually provide very different value propositions.
 Losing sight of the value proposition or not knowing what it was in the first place leads to feature thinking and bloated products.
 Two products with similar features could be solving different pains and losing sight of that to compete on features will only weaken the product’s ability to continue offering the value that it originally did.